Want to live a longer, healthier life? Chill out, and stop lying. For the same reason. Stress is really, really bad for your health.

-A 2004 study of 20 – 50 year-old mothers, half with healthy kids and half with chronically ill children, found that the moms of the sick kids had significantly shorter telomeres than the moms of healthy kids.
-The subjects also filled out a questionnaire about how stressed they felt, and the moms who perceived more stress – whether they had healthy kids or chronically sick ones – had shorter telomeres than the moms who did not feel as stressed.
+A 2004 study of 20- to 50-year-old mothers, half with healthy kids and half with chronically ill children, found that the moms of the sick kids had significantly shorter telomeres than the moms of healthy kids.
+The subjects also filled out a questionnaire about how stressed they felt, and the moms who perceived more stress—whether they had healthy kids or chronically sick ones—had shorter telomeres than the moms who did not feel as stressed.
 The most stressed moms’ telomeres were so much shorter that, in effect, their cells were 10 years older than moms of similar age who didn’t feel stressed!

 So, in the name of your own health and longevity, chill!
 And one way to do that is to stop lying.
 When you lie, and you are subconscious or consciously afraid you'll get caught, it creates stress.
 Lie detectors depend on this.
 They work by sensing the changes in skin electricity and pulse and breathing rate, even the pitch of your voice from slightly tightened vocal cords, produced by the chemical reactions you’re undergoing when you’re stressed.
 (Glucocorticoids are the triggering hormones behind these reactions.)

-Anita Kelly and LiJuan Wang of Notre Dame recruited a group of 110 people from 18 to 71 years old, and told them that once a week for ten weeks they’d have to come in and, in a lie detector machine, report how many times in the previous week they had lied.
+Anita Kelly and LiJuan Wang of Notre Dame recruited a group of 110 people, from 18 to 71 years old, and told them that once a week for 10 weeks they’d have to come in and, in a lie detector machine, report how many times in the previous week they had lied.
 But the group was divided in half.
-55 of them got explicit instructions in how to avoid lying.
-(They could avoid telling the truth, or not answer, just not out and out confabulate.)
+Explicit instructions on how to avoid lying were given to 55 of them.
+(They could avoid telling the truth, or not answer, just not out-and-out confabulate.)
 The other group got no instructions, just the request to come in once a week and tell the truth about how many times they had lied last week.